Fabrizio Mariani

 The studios have not one but two museums in a single structure: the MIAC (Italian Audiovisual and Cinema Museum) and “Cinecittà si Mostra”.

-Best thing is that the two projects are complementary: “Cinecittà si Mostra” is about the history of Cinecittà Studios, a wild ride from the 1930s to the present day allowing us to see various memorabilia and to visit the film sets.
+“Cinecittà si Mostra” is about the history of Cinecittà Studios, a wild ride from the 1930s to the present day allowing us to see various memorabilia and to visit the film sets.

 On the other side, MIAC is an immersive museum with 12 rooms dedicated to audiovisual material in general, with music and screenings of famous scenes from Italian movies.
+This is an all-round multimedia experience mixing up cinema, digital culture and video games.

-The museums are close to the Cinecittà metro station, and can be visited together in around 3 hours, paying a combined ticket of €20.
+The museums are close to the Cinecittà metro station, and can be visited together in around 3 hours, paying a combined ticket of €15.

 1. National Cinema Museum in Turin